Relief of South America and minerals. Landforms of South America

 The mountainous part of South America is called the English West, and it is located in the west.

 The Andes chain is one of the highest on Earth.
-If we compare the relief of Africa and South America, then one of the differences will be due to these mountains: when glaciers descended from their peaks, they “cut” the coast, which is not observed on the African mainland.
+If we compare the topography of Africa and South America, one of the differences will be due to these mountains: when glaciers descended from their peaks, they “cut up” the coast, which is not observed on the African continent.

-There are twenty peaks in the Andes, whose height exceeds 6 thousand meters above sea level.
+There are twenty peaks in the Andes whose height exceeds 6 thousand meters above sea level.
 And the highest point of the chain is Mount Anoncagua.
 It is located in the Chilean-Argentine part of the mountain range and rises to 6960 meters.
-Wherein total length the entire mountain chain is almost nine thousand kilometers, which makes it the longest on Earth.
+Wherein total length the entire mountain chain is almost nine thousand kilometers, making it the longest on Earth.

 Rice.
 3. Andes.

-The Andes began to form during the Paleozoic, in the Hercynian folding, but the Alpine became the main period for them.
-In the Cretaceous period, the result of folding was the Western Cordillera (Colombia-Tierra del Fuego).
-But the features of the relief of the Central Andes are associated with the Alpine orthogenesis, when the ancient Hercynian structures were broken and partially raised.
+The Andes began to form during the Paleozoic period, during the Hercynian folding, but the Alpine period became the main period for them.
+During the Cretaceous period, folding resulted in the Western Cordillera (Colombia-Terra del Fuego).
+But the relief features of the Central Andes are associated with Alpine orthogenesis, when ancient Hercynian structures were broken and partially uplifted.
 This is how the main high mountain plateau was formed.

-The Andes continue to form modern period.
+The Andes continue to form in modern period.
 This is evidenced by the strongest earthquakes (the last of which happened less than half a century ago, in 1970 in Peru).
-Earthquake epicenters are confined to the Peru Trench, which stretches along the western coast of the mainland.
-Tsunamis are the result of earthquakes.
-The highest active volcano in this part of the world is Llullaillaco, and his brothers Osorno, San Pedro, Cotopaxi, Ruiz also do not sleep.
+The epicenters of the earthquakes are confined to the Peruvian Trench, which stretches along the western coast of the continent.
+The consequences of earthquakes are tsunamis.
+The highest active volcano in this part of the world is Llullaillaco; its brothers Osorno, San Pedro, Cotopaxi, and Ruiz are also not sleeping.

-Thus, in the western part, the prevailing landforms determine the presence of the corresponding minerals.
-Ores of metamorphic and magmatic origin are located in the Andes in rich deposits.
-Precious stones and non-ferrous metals, which are considered rare, are also found in these places in significant quantities.
-Thus, Chile ranks second in the world ranking of countries producing copper and molybdenum ore, and tin reserves in Bolivia are regarded by experts as significant.
+Thus, in the western part, the prevailing landforms determine the presence of corresponding minerals.
+Ores of metamorphic and igneous origin are located in rich deposits in the Andes.
+Precious stones and non-ferrous metals, considered rare, are also found in significant quantities in these places.
+Thus, Chile ranks second in the world ranking of countries mining copper and molybdenum ore, and tin reserves in Bolivia are regarded by experts as significant.
 This is not to mention Colombia, the “land of emeralds”.
-In addition to the above minerals, the western part of South America has reserves of gold, zinc and platinum, as well as antimony, silver, lead and tungsten.
-Many of them began to develop even the ancient Incas, who even named one of the lakes of Titicaca, that is, “lead rock”.
+In addition to the minerals listed above, the western part of South America has reserves of gold, zinc and platinum, as well as antimony, silver, lead and tungsten.
+Many of them began to be developed by the ancient Incas, who even named one of the lakes Titicaca, that is, “lead rock.”

-Chile is rich in saltpeter deposits, which are formed from seabird droppings through biochemical decomposition.
+Chile is rich in saltpeter deposits, which were formed from the droppings of seabirds through biochemical decomposition.
 The main factor in their formation was the desert climate.

 What have we learned?

-We received a description of the relief of South America with reference to the historical periods of its formation, and also learned that a certain part of the mainland continues to form.
+We received a description of the relief of South America with reference to the historical periods of its formation, and also learned that a certain part of the continent continues to form.
 The formation process is manifested by earthquakes and volcanic eruptions.
 We figured out how the origin of landforms affects what minerals are common in a particular region and learned Interesting Facts about it.
-In addition, we received information about the main plains of South America and the Andes mountain range, and also about the features of the continental relief and the distribution of resources.
+In addition, we received information about the main plains of South America and the Andes mountain range, as well as about the features of the continental topography and resource distribution.

 Average rating: 4.6.
 Total ratings received: 180.

 The relief of South America is varied and contrasting.
-According to the nature of the structure of the surface on the mainland, two parts are distinguished.
-Most of the eastern part is dominated by low, elevated plains and plateaus, in the west by the longest mountain ranges of the Andes.
+Based on the nature of the surface structure on the continent, two parts are distinguished.
+The greater eastern part is dominated by lowland, elevated plains and plateaus, while the longest mountain ranges of the Andes are in the west.

-The low-lying plains (Amazon, Orinoc, La Plata) have a flat relief and are composed of marine and lake-river deposits.
-The relief of the western part of the mainland is the result of the interaction of several lithospheric plates, on the border of which mountain building movements occur.
+The lowland plains (Amazonian, Orinoco, La Plata) have a flat topography and are composed of marine and lacustrine-fluvial deposits.
+The relief of the western part of the continent is the result of the interaction of several lithospheric plates, on the border of which mountain-building movements occur.

-The formation of the Andes began in the Paleozoic and has not ended so far.
-The Andes continue to rise, volcanoes erupt, strong earthquakes occur.
+The formation of the Andes began in the Paleozoic and has not ended yet.
+The Andes continue to rise, volcanoes erupt, and strong earthquakes occur.

 South America is rich in mineral deposits.
-The richest deposits of iron, manganese, nickel ores, uranium, bauxite deposits containing aluminum are confined to the ancient shields of the platform.
-Oil, natural gas, and coal have been found in the depressions and troughs of the platform.
-In the Andes, a deposit of non-ferrous and rare metals was found.
-For example, the famous "tin belt" of Bolivia stretches from north to south for 940 km.
-The Andes contain the world's largest deposits of copper ores, as well as ores of molybdenum, silver, tungsten, lead and zinc.
-Sulfur, boron, iodine, saltpeter are mined from non-metallic minerals on the Pacific coast and in the foothills of the Andes.
+The ancient shields of the platform contain the richest deposits of iron, manganese, nickel ores, uranium, and deposits of bauxite containing aluminum.
+Oil, natural gas, and coal were discovered in the depressions and troughs of the platform.
+Deposits of non-ferrous and rare metals have been found in the Andes.
+For example, the famous “tin belt” of Bolivia stretches from north to south for 940 km.
+The Andes are home to the world's largest deposits of copper ores, as well as molybdenum, silver, tungsten, lead and zinc ores.
+Sulfur, boron, iodine, and saltpeter are mined from non-metallic minerals on the Pacific coast and in the foothills of the Andes.
 There is oil in the intermountain basins.

-South America is made up of two main geological elements: the Andes - a folded mountain belt in the east and the South American mountain platform.
+South America is made up of two main geological elements: the Andes, a folded mountain belt in the east, and the South American mountain platform.
 Throughout its existence, the platform has been lowered and raised several times.
-Sedimentary rocks accumulated in the subsided areas, and crystalline rocks accumulated in the uplifted areas.
-Due to the different uplift rates, the earth's crust cracked and lava splashed onto the surface.
+Sedimentary rocks accumulated in subsided areas, and crystalline rocks in uplifted areas.
+Due to the different rates of uplift, the earth's crust cracked and lava splashed to the surface.

-The mainland, due to the peculiarities of the internal structure, can be divided into two parts:
+The continent, due to the peculiarities of its internal structure, can be divided into two parts:

 1. Vast lowlands.